 2. Traumatic Event

-One negative experience that happens while you’re socializing your Pomeranian may have an enormous impact on his future behavior.
-If he’s attacked or bullied by another dog, the effect could be enough to make him permanently suspicious and wary of all dogs he might come across from then on.
+One negative experience while you’re socializing with your Pomeranian may have an enormous impact on his future behavior.
+If he’s attacked or bullied by another dog, the effect could make him permanently suspicious and wary of all dogs he might come across from then on.

-Some dogs get extremely enthusiastic about making new friends and, if the dog is enormous in comparison to your Pomeranian, then he may be accidentally injured.
+Some dogs get extremely enthusiastic about making new friends, and, if the dog is enormous compared to your Pomeranian, he may be accidentally injured.

 This is one major reason why socialization needs to be positive at all times.
-You must be close to your Pomeranian whenever you’re near other dogs so you can protect him from harm.
+To protect him from harm, you must be close to your Pomeranian whenever you’re near other dogs.

 3. He is NOT the Leader of the Pack

-Your Pomeranian regards himself as the pack leader and, because of this mentality, he may clash with other dogs who believe they’re the leaders of their respective packs.
-Your Pom views the other dog as an intruder in his pack and territory and will certainly be on the defensive.
+Your Pomeranian regards himself as the pack leader, and because of this mentality, he may clash with other dogs who believe they’re the leaders of their respective packs.
+Your Pom views the other dog as an intruder in his pack and territory and will undoubtedly be on the defensive.
 To stop this behavior, YOU must establish yourself as the pack leader because that frees your Pom to make friends with other dogs.

 4. Your Pomeranian is Scared

-The idea of bringing another dog into the home is good – in theory.
+In theory, the idea of bringing another dog into the home is good.
 However, your Pomeranian may feel stressed because he dislikes any changes.
-He might also view the other dog as a competitor for your affection, attention, toys and food.
-This can make him feel scared and anxious and can cause him to guard the resources (hiding toys and food, etc for later).
+He might also view the other dog as a competitor for your affection, attention, toys, and food.
+This can make him feel scared and anxious and cause him to guard the resources (hiding toys, food, etc for later).

 5. Your Pomeranian Hasn’t Been Neutered